K-Space-Aware Cross-Modality Score for Synthesized Neuroimage Quality Assessment

 \subsubsection{Radiologist Score}

 The NIRPS dataset contains radiologist scores (RS) resulting from manual annotation for each image.
 It is worth noting that the radiologist score $RS$ includes 10 levels, i.e., $ RS \in [0, 0.1, 0.2, .., 0.9]$.
 The higher RS value indicates better-synthesized neuroimage quality.
-The radiologists give scores in accordance with the level of diagnosis and therapy by using the synthesized neuroimage.
+Radiologists give scores according to the level of diagnosis and therapy using the synthesized neuroimage.
 Fig.~\ref{fig:nirps_dataset} gives the distribution result of $RS$.
 We can see that synthesized performance varies among the three models and the average $RS$ is in the middle.